VoidCanvas/Smartjax/README.md

 [Working demo](http://www.voidcanvas.com/demo/1339smartjax-demo/)

 ## Description
-Smartjax stores your api responses and do not ping the server in the same ajax call for the second time.
-Eg: you display your logged in user's summery in the right top cornor of your site.
+Smartjax stores your api responses and do not ping the server for the same ajax call for the second time (options are available for force call too).

+**Example**

+You display your logged in user's summery in the right top cornor of your site.
 But to display that in every page you either need to make an ajax call, or have to make a server side processing.
 But using smartjax, you will get rid of all those processing.

+Display it by making an ajax call using Smartjax.
 It will make the first call to get the user info and will store it internally.
-For you implementing this is not at all difficult.
-You don't have to think of all these storing and retrieving thing.
-You just have to use Smartjax.ajax() instead of $.ajax(), that's it.
+You can store the information for page level, tab's lifetime level or for forever.
+You can clear the entire store or the response for a particular one anytime you want.

 ## Why useful?

-Firstly, Smartjax.js is a very light weight plugin.
-Including this in your page will not make it heavy.
-Secondly, the syntax is almost exactly similar to $.ajax(), so no overhead of learning.
-Just few extra flags you need to know about.
-Thirdly, reducing server-client http interaction really gives a performance boost to your application.
+	* Reducing http calls will give your site a performance boost.
+	* It will also reduce your server side processing, as the client side itself returns the result.
+	* You can store responses for the lifetime of a page, a tab, or forever.
+	* The plugin is very light weight.
+	* You don't have to learn a lot.
+Instead of $.ajax(), use Smartjax.ajax() and it will start caching.
+There are some extra flags and methods you need to know to manage and clear your stored response.

 ## How to use: